 }

 All if expressions start with the keyword if, followed by a condition.
 In this case, the condition checks whether or not the variable number has a value less than 5.
 We place the block of code to execute if the condition is true immediately after the condition inside curly brackets.
-Blocks of code associated with the conditions in if expressions are sometimes called arms, just like the arms in match expressions that we discussed in the “Comparing the Guess to the Secret Number” section of Chapter 2.
+Blocks of code associated with the conditions in if expressions are sometimes called arms, just like the arms in match expressions that we discussed in “Comparing the Guess to the Secret Number” on page XX.

 Optionally, we can also include an else expression, which we chose to do here, to give the program an alternative block of code to execute should the condition evaluate to false.
 If you don’t provide an else expression and the condition is false, the program will just skip the if block and move on to the next bit of code.